firmware you can read

 Connect your AI chats Configure Your MCP Endpoint wire MCP server

-loci reads your chat history from Claude, ChatGPT, and others, locally, in your browser.
-Nothing leaves your device.
-No account, no sync, no cloud.
+Point your AI at the palace folder.
+Claude Code and Cursor read the files directly; MCP-aware clients wire in through the server.
+Nothing leaves your device that you don't send.
 Point loci at your local LLM or API key.
 Your palace connects to the conjuration engine of your choice.
 Add loci to your

 mcp_serversconfig.
 Restart your IDE client. -